 - lime juice: lots of Vitamin C and alkalizing in the body (anti-inflammatory);

-- pineapple: Vitamin C, Vitamin B1, and a source of bromelain (an enzyme) that supports digestion and reportedly reduces inflammation and swelling
+- pineapple: Vitamin C, Vitamin B1, and a source of bromelain (an enzyme) that supports digestion and reduces inflammation and swelling

 Coconut Pineapple Detox Smoothie with Cilantro & Lime